Reverse Engineering Approach to Quantum Electrodynamics: Calculation of the weight factor

+Our calculation of $\omega^2$ will show that Wyler was perfectly right when he proposed his formula.
+Just like Wyler, we will make use of some elements of the mathematical theory of symmetric homogeneous (bounded) domains (cf.\,\,e.g.\,\cite{vin12}).

-Homogeneous domains were first studied by E. Cartan in the 1930s.
-They have of late found their way into theoretical physics in the context of string theories.
-For the purpose of the following, we can understand a homogeneous domain as a parameter space, on which a Lie group acts as a symmetry group in a transitive way.
-Transitivity means: all points of the homogeneous domain are obtained from a given point by application of the elements of the symmetry group.
-Accordingly, a quantum mechanical state space, that has been parameterized by points of a homogeneous domain, can be generated from a single state by application of its symmetry group to this state.
-This makes the study of symmetries of such parameter spaces a suitable approach in analysing corresponding state spaces.
+We can understand a symmetric homogeneous domain as an abstract parameter space on which a Lie group acts transitively as a symmetry group. ``Transitively'' means that all points of the homogeneous domain can be obtained from any given point by an action of the symmetry group.
+Accordingly, a quantum mechanical state space that has been parametrized by a symmetric homogeneous domain can be generated from a given point of the domain by the simultaneous application of the full symmetry group to both the parameter space and the state space.
+Thereby a one-to-one relation between the parameter space and the state space is established.
+This makes homogeneous domains an easy to handle tool for dealing with the corresponding state spaces.